finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Fix: Card Stack sizes
 - Fix: Card Search in Play Mode
+- Cards: Highlight dragged card

 ## Current Sprint
 - Fix: Let cards stay in their location when dropped on card scroll areas in Play Mode
-- Card Games: Change Play Mode Mat in-app
 - Play Mode: Modulate speed of card scroll areas
+- Play Mode: Add submenu to control position, rotation, and zoom of playmat
 - Play Mode: Allow any player to move cards, stacks, and dice in the play area, instead of just the player who put it there
 - Play Mode: Resize stack viewer based off card game settings
   - Pooling to improve performance of opening stack viewer